 Food allergies are also an increasing concern for parents of young children, so it’s important to have educated kitchen staff who understand food allergies and have in place a management plan for food allergies and anaphylaxis.

 Stimulating curriculum and engagement programs

-The Early Years Learning Framework guides childcare providers on the principles, practices, and outcomes that support and enhance early learning from birth to age five, and the transition period into school.
-This framework is used to construct the curriculum and engagement programs at childcare centres and preschools.
-These programs should encourage children to learn, interact and develop through child-centred play and learning activities, and all centres have their own unique differences.
-Ask about the program inclusions to learn more, and choose a program that reflects your family values and the interests, needs and personality of your child.
+The Early Years Learning Framework guides child care providers on the principles, practices, and outcomes that support and enhance early learning from birth to age five, and the transition period into school.
+This framework is used to construct the curriculum and engagement programs at child care centers and preschools.
+These programs should encourage children to learn, interact and develop through child-centered play and learning activities, and all centers have their own unique differences.
+Ask about the program inclusions to learn more, and choose a program that reflects your family values and the interests, needs, and personality of your child.

 Modern infrastructure and up-to-date childcare management technology

-Professional, caring and engaging staff are more important than having the latest play equipment, but take note of the age and condition of the centre infrastructure.
-You’ll want to look for a centre that is well equipped with safe and modern infrastructure and learning resources.
-Importantly, the childcare centre should be tech savvy and link into the Child Care Management System—a nationwide software network for childcare centres—with an approved software provider like Xplor.
+Professional, caring, and engaging educators are more important than having the latest play equipment, but take note of the age and condition of the center infrastructure.
+You’ll want to look for a center that is well equipped with safe and modern infrastructure and learning resources.
+Importantly, the child care center should be tech-savvy and link into the Child Care Management System — a nationwide software network for childcare centers — with an approved software provider like Xplor.

-Written by Rey Yesilnacar from Xplor, which provides a nationwide software network for childcare centres.
-Childcare centres that use Xplor offer families a whole new childcare experience including real-time contact with your child and carer, digital reporting of illnesses, injuries and food allergies, and an automated record of attendance, fees and subsidies.
+Written by Rey Yesilnacar from Xplor, which provides a nationwide software network for child care centers.
+Child care centers that use Xplor offer families a whole new child care experience including real-time contact with your child and caregiver, digital reporting of illnesses, injuries, and food allergies, and an automated record of attendance, fees, and subsidies.